 For the sixth consecutive year, Club Passim will host “NEFFA Night,” a showcase of a few of the excellent performers playing at the New England Folk Festival.
 Featured perfomers are Wandering Laughter, The Ivy Leaf, & Zornitsa.

 The New England Folk Festival Association (NEFFA) is a non-profit educational and cultural organization.
 Our mission is to encourage, sponsor, and preserve the traditional folk arts in New England and beyond.
 NEFFA produces the annual New England Folk Festival every April.
-It is currently held in Boxborough, MA.
+It is currently held at the Acton-Boxborough Regional High School.

 Klezmer trio Wandering Laughter is a lively collaboration between cellist Taiward Wider, fiddler Cecilia Vacanti, and accordionist Alex Lacava.
 Based in the city of Boston, all three attended Berklee College of Music.
 There, the three of them were active in the American Roots Music Program playing numerous folk traditions including Old Time and Appalachian fiddle, Celtic, Bluegrass, New England fiddle, ragtime, gypsy jazz and of course, Klezmer.